ashishpatel26/algorithms/README.md

 16. **Digraph**: (data structure) a directed graph or digraph has directed edges.
 The depth-first and breadth-first algorithms still work.
 However finding strong connected components requires a slightly more complex algorithm. [[link]](./digraph)

+17. **Minimum Spanning Trees**: (data structure and search algorithm) sometimes it is necessary to find the minimum set of edges connecting all the nodes, where to each edge it is associated a weigh.
+The minimum spanning tree correspond to the tree having the edges with lowest weight connecting all the nodes. [[link]](./minimum-spanning-trees)

 Official requirements (of different companies) for passing coding interview:

 - Google [[readme]](./interview/google.md)